 In case of severe weather, it might be necessary to cancel school.
-This information will be broadcast over radio station KRVN (880) in Lexington, KICX (96.1) in McCook, over television stations NTV (channel 13), over NTV's website at http://nebraska.tv/weather/closings under weather closings, and via the schools instant messaging system.
+This information will be broadcast over multiple public and digital media sites, which may include radio station KRVN (880) in Lexington, KICX (96.1) in McCook, over television stations NTV (channel 13), over NTV's website at http://nebraska.tv/weather/closings under weather closings, and via the schools instant messaging system.
 If inclement weather develops during the day, the buses will be sent out to take students home early.
 The decision will be broadcast over the above stations.
 Parents are urged to develop plans with their children so they will know what to do and where to go when school is dismissed early.